 Glazed ceramic tile and porcelain tubs are hard finishes that make removing soap scum easier than other finishes.
 You can use commercial soap scum removers or a homemade version of baking soda and distilled white vinegar.

-How to Remove Soap Scum From Natural Stone Tiles
+How to Remove Soap Scum from Natural Stone Tile

-For plastic liners and shower curtains, use equal amounts distilled white vinegar and plain water.
-In a bathtub, large plastic container or washing machine drum, mix enough of the solution to completely cover the submerged plastic curtain.
-Allow to soak for at least eight hours (overnight is... better).
-Toss into the washer with a few towels and wash on a warm water cycle.
+In a bathtub, large plastic container, or washing machine drum, mix enough equal amounts of distilled white vinegar and water to completely cover the submerged plastic curtain.
+Allow it to soak for at least eight hours (overnight is better).
+To machine wash, toss the curtain into the washer with a few towels and wash with regular detergent on a warm water cycle.
 Hang to drip dry.
 NEVER place a plastic shower curtain in a clothes dryer.

-For fabric curtains, follow the washing instructions on the tag but add in 1 cup of distilled white vinegar to the washer drum at the beginning of the cycle.
+Follow the washing instructions on the care tag but add one cup of distilled white vinegar to the washer drum at the beginning of the cycle.
 This will help cut through any soap scum build-up.
 Hang to drip dry or toss in a tumble dryer for a few minutes to remove wrinkles.
-Do not overdry.
 Remove while still slightly damp and hang to dry.